SyncfusionExamples/WPF-GridControl-CommentTip/README.md

-# WPF-GridControl-CommentTip
+# WPF GridControl CommentTip

-This repository contains the sample which shows the comment tip to a specific cell or row or column in [WPF GridControl](https://help.syncfusion.com/wpf/gridcontrol/overview).
+This repository contains the sample which shows the comment tip to a specific cell or row or column in [WPF GridControl](https://www.syncfusion.com/wpf-controls/excel-like-grid).

 ### Comment Tip for row and column